sid4618/tablesaw/README.md

 * [Swipe Demo](http://filamentgroup.github.io/tablesaw/demo/swipe.html)

-Allows the user to use the swipe gesture (or use the left and right buttons) to navigate the columns.
+Allows the user to use the swipe gesture (or use the left and right buttons) to navigate columns more effectively.

 ![](docs/swipe-minimap.gif)